 Pineapples are a well-loved, tasty tropical fruit but did you know it could help with muscle and joint pain too?
 Bromelain is an enzyme found in pineapple juice and pineapple stem and is often used to reduce swelling or inflammation.
 It is also thought to have beneficial effects for hayfever sufferers, as well as preventing muscle soreness after intense exercise.
 Bromelain is a proteolytic enzyme meaning that it assists the body’s own digestive mechanisms to breakdown complex protein molecules.
 It is thought to work because of its anti-inflammatory properties and by producing substances that fight pain and inflammation.

-Although the research on bromelain for osteoarthritis and muscle soreness after exercise is conflicting, there have been studies which have found it to be useful for relieving symptoms of acute nasal and sinus inflammation when used in combination with other medications.9 Even although supplement forms of bromelain are available, I’d definitely suggest cutting up a tasty pineapple instead as any nutrients and benefits will most definitely be available through eating this tasty fruit.
+Although the research on bromelain for osteoarthritis and muscle soreness after exercise is conflicting, there have been studies that have found it to be useful for relieving symptoms of acute nasal and sinus inflammation when used in combination with other medications.9 Even although supplement forms of bromelain are available, I’d definitely suggest cutting up a tasty pineapple instead as any nutrients and benefits will most definitely be available through eating this tasty fruit.

 3 Warnock M, McBean D, Suter A, Tan J, Whittaker P. Effectiveness and safety of Devil’s Claw tablets in patients with general rheumatic disorders.
 Phytother Res 2007; 21: 1228-1233